Meet Our Executive Leadership Team

 Stephen holds a Bachelor of Commerce from the University of Windsor, and an Executive MBA from the Ivey School of Business.
 He is a graduate of the Institute of Corporate Directors Program through the Rotman School of Management, an Associate of the Credit Union Institute of Canada, a graduate of the Queen’s Executive Program, and holds certificates from the Canadian Securities Institute.

-Stephen and his wife Betty live on a farm west of London, and have two children, Kyle and Elise.
+Stephen and his wife Betty live on a farm west of London, and have two children.
 He enjoys reading, coaching, travelling, running, and biking.
 He is active on social media.

 Tania holds a Masters of Business Administration from York University and a Bachelor of Arts in honours psychology from Western University.
 She is a lifelong learner, having completed several executive education programs over her career.
 She has contributed to the credit union system as a member of the National Marketing Advisory Committee, National ATM Accessibility Task Force, Central 1 Research Advisory Committee, and the Ontario Brand Working Group.

-Tania calls downtown London home, where she and her husband Steve enjoy gardening, playing golf and staying connected with the community.
+Tania lives in downtown London, where she and her husband Steve enjoy gardening, playing golf and staying connected with the community.
 Her community involvement includes service as a member of the board of directors of the Boys & Girls Club of London.

-Scott graduated from the University of Guelph in 1986 with a Bachelor of Science in Agriculture and he holds his Certified Management Accountant designation.
+He graduated from the University of Guelph in 1986 with a Bachelor of Science in Agriculture and he holds a Certified Professional Accounting designation.